 - shingles for roofing (many churches in southern counties have chestnut shingles)

 Coppicing: the act of cutting trees such as Sweet Chestnut or Hazel

 Coppicing is a harvest; we are harvesting sweet chestnut timber.
 Far from devastating the forest (as those who feel cutting any tree is a crime would have us believe), coppicing encourages new growth and is hugely beneficial to wildlife and a host of plants, moths and insects.

 Bluebells run riot after fresh cutting and, combined with mature Oak and Ash ‘standards’ (these are trees which are left, maybe four to six cycles of coppicing, until old enough for sawn logs), chestnut coppicing produces a wonderful woodscape and superb woodland husbandry.

 The Coppicing Cycle

-Sweet Chestnut is cut during the winter months from late October till the end of March (“the cutting season”).
-From April to September is the growing season and new shoots will put on up to 10 feet of growth in those 6 months!
+Sweet Chestnut is best cut during the winter months from late October till the end of March (“the cutting season”).
+This is known as “winter-cut” chestnut.
+This “winter-cut ” wood lasts longer than wood cut in the summer months because there is more sap in the wood during the summer .
+April to September is the growing season and new shoots will put on up to 10 feet of growth in those 6 months.

 We aim to cut our Sweet Chestnut every 15 years.
 All the Sweet Chestnut we cut grows within 12 miles of Haslemere and would have been planted some 80 to 100 years ago.
 Each tree may well have been coppiced (cut) seven times since it was planted.